 Yielding: Astaxanthin 2 mg

-Suggested Use: 1 softgel a few times a week with meals since it is better absorbed when fat is present.
+Suggested Use, dosage: 1 softgel a few times a week with meals since it is better absorbed when fat is present.

-Unlike some vision products that provide nutrients and herbs for long term healthy eyesight support, and prevention of visual impairment, but don't seem to have much of an effect on visual acuity, Eyesight Rx provides a noticeable improvement within days.
+Unlike some vision products that provide nutrients and herbs for long term healthy eyesight support, and prevention of visual impairment, but don't seem to have much of an effect on visual acuity, Eyesight Rx provides a noticeable improvement within a short period of time.